Margi Madhu: Career

 Madhu has performed in various venues across India and abroad, including the John F. Kennedy Center for the Performing Arts in USA.
-He has performed roles uch as Ravana, Arjuna, Sugreiva and Vidushak in Koodiyattam plays.
+He has performed roles such as Ravana, Arjuna, Sugriva and Vidushak in Koodiyattam plays.

 Madhu has also written the acting manual for four Koodiyattam plays, Dooth Ghadodgajam, Kanchukeeyam, Karnabharam and Macbeth.

-Madhu, who is also a Koodiyattam teacher, has trained many people as assistant professor in Theatre at Sree Sankaracharya University of Sanskrit and through the study center 'Nepathya', which he started in Moozhikkulam in 2003.
+Madhu is an assistant professor of theatre at Sree Sankaracharya University of Sanskrit.
+He has also trained many students through the study centre 'Nepathya', which he founded in Moozhikkulam in 2003.

 Awards and honours

 Madhu has received the Sanskriti National Award and the Junior Fellowship of the Human Resource Development Department, Government of India.
 In 2011, he received the Kerala Sangeetha Nataka Akademi Award for Koodiyattam.
 In 2022 he received Sangeet Natak Akademi Award for his contribution to Koodiyattam.